One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 7:30 NEW YEAR’S EVE QUESTIONS

 Next, we’ve used a questionnaire for many years.
 The kids love reading what they said in past years.
-Plus, there are tons of free printables on Pinterest for your own questionnaire!
-Or just ask them general questions!
+Or just ask them New Years reflection questions to talk about the “best” and “worst” things of the year too!

 8:00 THE FINAL CLOCK COUNTDOWN